Nik-Golthi/Test-Blockchain-POA/README.md

 ##### Run First Node
 ![zbank1_run_unlock](https://github.com/Nik-Golthi/Test-Blockchain-POA/blob/main/Screenshots/zbank1_run_unlock.png)

-Prior to running our second node, we need to save one more bit of information: the first nodes enode address.
+Prior to running our second node, we'll need to save one more piece of information: the first node's enode address.
 We should see the enode address in our terminal window after running the above geth command to run the first node.
 The enode address will be to right of a message that says "Started P2P networking".
 We'll need this enode address to sync our second node with the first node.
 Find the address and store it in a separate file.

 ##### Store Enode Address
 ![enode_address](https://github.com/Nik-Golthi/Test-Blockchain-POA/blob/main/Screenshots/enode_address.png)